helto4real/v-devcontainer/README.md

 # V-devcontianer

-This is the devcontainer for developing in v with VS-code.
-It is a pre-configured devcontainer for v-development.
-Takes a few minutes and you are up and running deveoping in V-lang.
+This is the devcontainer for developing in V-lang with Visual Studio Code.
+It is a pre-configured devcontainer for V-lang development.
+Takes a few minutes and you are up and running developing in V-lang.
 It is currently based on Debian but will be moved to a lighter alpine when it is supported.
+Works both on Linux and Windows.

 You will need: